DigElements/elastic-client/README.md

 `elastic-client` is an element that makes a connection to an elasticsearch server via the standard elasticsearch javascript api.
-Once a connection is established, the client property can be used by other elements in the applications to access the elastic REST api
+Once a connection is established, the client property can be used by other elements in your application to access the elastic REST api